Understanding a UK Visitor Visa Refusal in 2026

 - whether previous immigration history impacted the decision

-Understanding these points allows you (and your solicitor) to determine the strongest next step.
+Understanding these points allows you (and your solicitor) to determine the strongest next step, including whether digital records such as ETA approvals or denials affect your credibility assessment.

 Consider Whether Reapplication Is the Best Option